-Author: Jeff Tsay, Paul Whitaker, Adam Cataldo Version: Unknown input2 The length of the specified array or matrix must equal the length of the one specified via the input1 port.
+Author: Jeff

+Tsay, Paul

+Whitaker, Adam

+Cataldo

+Version:

+Unknown

 The DotProduct actor reads either two arrays or two matrices of equal length and computes and outputs their dot product.
 The elements of the input arrays or matrices can be of any scalar type (integer, double, complex, etc.)